heiniglab/symatrial/README.md

 # Run your own analysis

 Want to try our approach?
-Let's get started with a short [tutorial](https://colab.research.google.com/drive/1ZSQF1Lh86tVgIlfrK10EB3VUlNDoG9fs?usp=sharing) on google colab (15min installation and <5min runtime)!
+Let's get started with a short tutorial!
+You can have a look at the [html](https://github.com/heiniglab/symatrial/blob/master/example_data/PRSenrichQTL_tutorial.html), run it in a [R markdown](https://github.com/heiniglab/symatrial/blob/master/example_data/PRSenrichQTL_tutorial.Rmd) or visit our [notebook](https://colab.research.google.com/drive/1ZSQF1Lh86tVgIlfrK10EB3VUlNDoG9fs?usp=sharing) on google colab!
+You can run all scripts without having the R packages installed, but if you want to run your own data, you can use the google colab to install everything you need in less than 15 minutes!

 ## Installation instructions
 Analysis was done using R 3.4.1.